Seeminaz-git/enterprise-contract-intelligence-analyzer/README.md

 — unlike this portfolio's other RAG project, this one stores and searches actual embedding vectors rather than a from-scratch keyword index.

-This is a portfolio/demo implementation.
-Real contracts arrive as PDFs — a production ingestion step would run `pypdf`/`pdfplumber` ahead of this pipeline; the repo takes already-extracted plain text (`data/sample_service_agreement.txt`) as input so the clause-analysis logic is testable without shipping a binary PDF fixture.
-Embeddings are a dependency-free hashing-trick bag-of-words vectorizer (`app/embeddings.py`) rather than a real embeddings API call, so the repo runs with zero API keys.

 ## Architecture